DanielePalaia/gpss-rabbit-greenplum-connector/README.md

       If you run<br/>
       ./rabbit-client<br/>

-he will take the same configuration that is inside properties.ini and will start to fire messages inside the same queue.
+      it will take the same configuration that is inside properties.ini and will start to fire messages inside the same    queue.

 ## Unit testing
 A functional test is provided, it takes the parameters specified in ./properties insert batch elements inside the queue specified and then is checking that these elements have been inserted correctly.